 1. Introduction

-Day-trading, aiming to capitalize off short-term market moves, demands quick decision-making, risk control, and proper time management.
-Fortunately, several tools are available to facilitate the process uniquely.
+Day trading for beginners, which aims to capitalize off short-term market movements, demands quick decision-making, risk control, and proper time management.
+Fortunately, several trading tools exist to simplify day trading for beginners by helping traders identify opportunities faster and manage risks more effectively.

 2. Logic Day Trading: A Day Trader's Most Trusted Companion